AGORA DSI - La Minute Légale - 13 December 2023

-Today I'd like to talk to you about AI, the use of which has become widespread in both the private and professional spheres, without any framework.
+The use of AI has become widespread in both the private and professional spheres, without any framework.

 These AIs work by processing large quantities of data, both at the model training stage and in production.
 This data may include data protected by intellectual property rights, personal data, confidential data or data corrupted by malicious actors.
 The use of an AI system therefore raises a number of risks that need to be managed: the quality, security and legality of the data that feeds the AI; the intellectual property of content generated by an AI; the confidentiality of company data processed by an AI in the environment of a SaaS provider.